 Tap into your emergency savings account

 While an emergency savings account is designed for unexpected situations, that backup cash can play an important role in keeping your account in good standing.
-If you do use it to pay down this month’s debt, remember to replenish your emergency savings fund as soon as possible and reevaluate your budget to prevent it happening again.
+If you do use it to pay down this month’s debt, replenish your emergency fund as soon as possible and reevaluate your budget to prevent it from happening again.

 Talk to your lender before the payment date arrives

 If the payment due date is looming, call your lender.
-In many cases, you may be able to qualify for a hardship program – particularly if you are in a challenging situation such as a job loss or a medical emergency.
-By proactively asking for assistance, you will demonstrate that you are doing all you can to avoid delinquency.
+In many cases, you may be able to qualify for a hardship program.
+Most lenders offer this benefit on the basis of an unexpected loss of income or situation, like a job loss or a medical emergency.
+By proactively asking for assistance, it may demonstrate that you’re doing all you can to avoid delinquency.

 Look at your budget

-What expenses can you eliminate to shift some dollars to paying off your debt?
+What expenses can you eliminate this month to create more wiggle room in the budget?
 Are there memberships or subscriptions that you can cancel to free up more room for your debt payments?
-Trim all your other costs to try to come up with the payment this month.

 Look for debt and credit counseling

-The National Foundation for Credit Counseling is a non-profit organization that can help connect borrowers in distress with counseling services to develop strategies for getting on a better financial path.
-These services can be especially valuable if you are regularly struggling to make ends meet and worrying about your debts.
+The National Foundation for Credit Counseling is a non-profit organization that can help connect borrowers with counseling services to develop strategies for getting on a better financial path.
+These services can be especially valuable if you’re struggling to make ends meet and are having difficulties paying down your debt.